UO-CIS211/calculator/doc/HOWTO.md

 the parentheses, but we couldn't do that for ```Minus```, because
 ```(3 - 4) - 2``` is not the same as ```3 - (4 - 2)```.

-We could go to a lot of extra work to decide just where the parentheses are
+We could go to a lot of extra work to decide just where the
-really required, but that seems like too much work for a simple
+parentheses are really required, but that seems like too much
-calculator.
-Will our user really mind so much if we just
+work for a simple calculator.
+Will our user really mind so much if we
-put parentheses wherever they *might* be needed?
-So we'll
+just put parentheses wherever they _might_ be needed?
+We'll
 err on the side of over-parenthesization, and rewrite our
 test cases as follows: